 Yes, Disguise Self is a good spell if the situation calls for subtlety, stealth, and subterfuge.
 In combat situations, it has very limited uses, so it’s best reserved for scenarios where words are a better option than swords.

 Disguise Self comes with several limitations, including not holding up to physical examination, possibly failing to visual inspection, being unable to change your basic body shape, and being restricted to a certain height and weight cap.

 Disguise Self 5e Compared to Alter Self

-At first glance, you may think that learning Alter Self at second level makes Disguise Self completely obsolete.
+At first glance, you may think that learning Alter Self as a 2nd-level spell makes Disguise Self completely obsolete.
 While Alter Self certainly does have more and greater applications than Disguise Self, it also comes with limitations that Disguise Self doesn’t have.

 Most importantly, Disguise Self is able to alter the appearance of your clothing and equipment.
 Additionally, Alter Self requires concentration, whereas Disguise Self does not.